Emergency Disposal of Swine Carcasses in the Event of an

 - Avoid above and below ground utilities when selecting an appropriate site.

-NOTE: Nebraska Statue §54-744 limits disposal to burial, incineration, composting, rendering or landfilling.* Burial, incineration and composting must be performed on-site or on an adjacent property.
+NOTE: Nebraska Statue §54-2946 limits disposal to burial, incineration, composting, rendering or landfilling.* Burial, incineration and composting must be performed on-site or on an adjacent property.
 Restrictions apply.
 Questions concerning these statutory requirements should be directed to the Nebraska Department of Agriculture.
-If alternate disposal methods are necessary due to an emergency, contact the Nebraska Department of Agriculture or the Nebraska Department of Environmental Quality for more information.
+If alternate disposal methods are necessary due to an emergency, contact the Nebraska Department of Agriculture or the Nebraska Department of Environment and Energy for more information.

 External Links and Resources